adierkens/webpack-inject-plugin/README.md

 new InjectPlugin(loader, {
     entryName: 'entry name',         //  Limit the injected code to only the entry w/ this name
-    order:     ENTRY_ORDER.First     //  Make the injected code be the first entry point ENTRY_ORDER.Last      //  Make the injected code be the last entry point ENTRY_ORDER.NotLast   //  Make the injected code be second to last.
+    entryOrder: ENTRY_ORDER.First    //  Make the injected code be the first entry point ENTRY_ORDER.Last     //  Make the injected code be the last entry point ENTRY_ORDER.NotLast  //  Make the injected code be second to last.
 (The last entry module is the API of the bundle.
 Useful when you don't want to override that.)
 This is the default.
 });
 ```